lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * SIZE_BODY: the size in bytes of the data to be transmitted with CoAP.
 When Block-wise is used, such data is referred to as the "body" to be fragmented into blocks, each of which to be transmitted in one CoAP message.

-  With the exception of EDHOC message_3, the considered body can also be an EDHOC message, possibly prepended by an EDHOC connection identifier encoded as per {{Section 3.3 of RFC9528}}.
+  With the exception pertaining to EDHOC message_3 described in the following paragraph, the considered body can in general be an EDHOC message, possibly prepended by an EDHOC connection identifier encoded as per {{Section 3.3 of RFC9528}}.

   When specifically using the EDHOC + OSCORE request, the considered body is the application data to be protected with OSCORE, (whose first block is) to be sent together with EDHOC message_3 as part of the EDHOC + OSCORE request.